Integrating your Critical Business Systems #

-If your organization utilizes ERP and or dispatch software and you are assessing whether a maintenance software integration is necessary, this article is for you.
+If your organization utilizes ERP and/or dispatch software and you are assessing whether a fleet maintenance software integration is necessary, this article is for you.
 Eventually, many ERP users make the decision to fully integrate their dispatch and accounting software with a maintenance platform in order to expand functionality to also automate the shop floor and maintenance departments.
 Here are 8 reasons to consider an ERP/Maintenance software integration.

 Integrating your accounting software system with a maintenance software system helps to synchronize your accounting team and automatically link them up to the work being done on your shop floor.
 When parts are used out of inventory on a work order, the journal entries will automatically be booked to relieve that inventory value and expense the correct maintenance accounts.
 As you are purchasing parts or services from vendors the necessary accounts payable vouchers can be created in most ERP systems.
 Creating this flow of data across the maintenance and accounting system creates better alignment between departments.